Improved sharp spectral inequalities for Schr\"odinger operators on the semi-axis: The proofs of Theorem and Theorem

-\begin{remark} In the statement and proof of Lemma \ref{lem:F} we have used that $\varphi_1$ does not have any zeros.
-Note, however, that this was only necessary to decompose $G=F-\widetilde{F}$ in order to evoke similarities to the single commutation method and to simplify the computations.
+We start with the following observation. \begin{remark} We recall that $F$ and $\widetilde{F}$ in Lemma \ref{lem:F} were well-defined, since under the assumptions of Theorem \ref{th:main} the ground state $\varphi_1$ does not have any zeros.
+This fact was subsequently also used in the proof of the lemma.
+Note, however, that the decomposition $G=F-\widetilde{F}$ was only necessary in order to evoke similarities to the single commutation method and to simplify the computations.
 It can also be checked directly that the identity

-holds, where $\Phi_1(x)=1+\gamma\int_0^x|\varphi_1(t)|^2\dd t$.
+holds, where $\Phi_1(x)=1+\gamma_1\int_0^x\vert \varphi_1(t)\vert ^2\dd t$.
 Here, all involved quantities are well-defined even if $\varphi_1$ has zeros.
 This shows that the double commutation method does not require us to remove the eigenvalues in increasing order.
-Furthermore, in a more general setting, the double commutation method could be used to remove eigenvalues in gaps of the essential spectrum other than the lowest one. \end{remark}

-It remains to prove Theorem \ref{th:Dir}.
-Remark \ref{rem:zero} shows that we can apply the double commutation method to the Schr{\"o}dinger operator $-\DD{x}+V$ on $L^2(\R_+)$ with Dirichlet boundary condition at the origin.
-After the initial step, the operator $H_1=-\DD{x}+V_1$ is characterised (see Remark \ref{rem:double}) by the vanishing Wronskian $\psi(0)\varphi_1'(0)-\psi'(0)\varphi_1(0)=0$ which clearly reduces to $\psi(0)=0$.
+Furthermore, in a more general setting, the double commutation method could be used to remove eigenvalues in gaps of the essential spectrum other than the lowest one. \end{remark} The above remark shows that we can apply the double commutation method to the Schr{\"o}dinger operator $-\DD{x}+V$ on $L^2(\R_+)$ with Dirichlet boundary condition at the origin.
+After the initial step, the operator $H_1=-\DD{x}+V_1$ is characterised (see Remark \ref{rem:double}) by the vanishing Wronskian $\psi(0)\varphi_1'(0)-\psi'(0)\varphi_1(0)=0$ which reduces to $\psi(0)=0$.
 Following the procedure above, we obtain the identity

-From \eqref{eq:newef} we see that $\psi_1'(0)=\varphi_2'(0)$, which allows us to repeat the process.
-This finishes the proof of Theorem \ref{th:Dir}.